 We audit the complete set of security controls in NIST 800-53 (18 security domains, a whole week of discussions with your team) or NIST 800-171, depending on your requirements.

 On top of that, we will audit your cloud environments – Azure, Microsoft 365, and Amazon AWS.

 If you are a software development company, we will audit your Secure Software Development and your DevSecOps practices.

-Our IT security audit is a great place to start and will highlight many vulnerabilities in your IT infrastructure that could leave you at risk of a dangerous cyber attack.
+Our IT security audit is a great place to start for your company.
+It will highlight many vulnerabilities in your IT infrastructure that could leave you at risk of a dangerous cyber attack.

-Our IT security audit examines your IT department against 965 elements present in the U.S. standard NIST 800-53 or NIST 800-171.
+Our IT security audit examines your IT department against 965 elements in the U.S. standard NIST 800-53 or NIST 800-171.
 We compare its security controls with what is present in your organization, giving urgent recommendations to implement against the risks to your business.
-This means you can rest assured your business is safe allowing you to focus on other parts of the business.
+This means you can rest assured your business is safe, allowing you to focus on other parts of the company.

 An IT Security audit is an audit of how resilient your information technology systems are to an attack or human error.
 Its scope depends on the size of your company and your objectives.
 A security audit might mean a quick assessment of a few systems or a comprehensive security review of your on-premise and cloud infrastructure.

 We audit the controls in place (or their absence).
 These controls might be administrative, or in other words, the practices employed by your administrators, and they could also be technical or even physical.

 Physical security controls are not necessarily related to preventing theft by an outside party.
 Preventing people from plugging in various unknown devices in servers and computers can also be seen as a physical security control.

 Planning for the audit execution